 In July 2014, Anonymous Morris danced on Brownsea Island and we ended up doing informal morris workshops with some of the scout groups on the island.
 In return, two of the Portuguese scouts showed us a quarterstaff routine.

-We're now developing a morris dance called 'Clockwork Badger' that incorporates one of the moves that they used near the end of their sequence.
+We developed a morris dance called 'Clockwork Badger' that incorporates one of the moves that they used near the end of their sequence.

 The original inspiration for the name 'Clockwork Badger' was the jerky movement of the clockwork androids in the Doctor Who episode 'The Girl in the Fireplace'.